shefatfaisal/Notes/python/midterm 2.md

 **sets**
 	a hash function is a one-way function that, given an arbitrary input value, produces a number as output **You cant chage the value means inserting or removing while iterating its gonna crash and get runtime error**

+**Hash**: there is a built in funciton in python named hash hash function is an system time function that means its gonna be same for the same runtime. if the runtime ends hash changes it output for the same value